rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="mqtt-protocol" class="anchor" href="#mqtt-protocol">MQTT protocol</a>

-This scenario explores the use case where we authenticate with a JWT token to RabbitMQ MQTT port.
+This scenario explores the use case where you authenticate with a JWT token to RabbitMQ MQTT port.

 Note: in this example, RabbitMQ is already configured with the [`rabbitmq_mqtt` plugin](./mqtt.html).

 This is no different than using AMQP or JMS protocols, all that matters is to pass an empty username and a JWT token as password.
-However, **what it is really different** is how we encode the permissions.
-In this use case we are going to proceed as we did it in the previous use case where we handcrafted the JWT token rather than requesting it to UAA.
+However, **what it is really different** is how you encode the permissions.
+In this use case you are going to proceed as you did it in the previous use case where you handcrafted the JWT token rather than requesting it to UAA.
 Here is the the scopes required to publish a message to a mqtt topic ([scopes-for-mqtt.json](jwts/scopes-for-mqtt.json))

 <pre class="lang-javascript">